konsumer/pulumi-graphql-transforms/README.md

 // feel free to add more resources or whatever here
 ```

-This will create a bunch of authenticated, linked, and fancy CRUD fucntions for you.
+This will create a bunch of authenticated, linked, and fancy CRUD functions for you.

 In your Graphql you can use [all the amplify directives](https://aws-amplify.github.io/docs/cli-toolchain/graphql) and you can also put `${env}` in your schema, or `${project}` and it will be replaced with pulumi's `getStack` and `getProject`.
 All resources are automatically setup like this: `${project}_name_type_${env}`, but it can be handy for parameters like `@function` which are not automatically prefixed on creation.